-I help people to reboot the process that leads to fresh perspectives and wise adaptation.
-That process involves reflection, curiosity, and openness to exploring responses to life's circumstances.
-Such a process precedes adaptive shifts.
+I assist with the rebooting process and help reveal fresh perspectives for wiser adaptation.
+The process involves reflection and curiosity - openness to exploring responses to life's circumstances.
+This process precedes and facilitates adaptive shifts.
 Self-awareness awakens possibilities.

 More Info About My Practice